-In connection with the adoption of the Original 2013 Plan, we committed, over the period covering fiscal years 2013, 2014 and 2015, to cap our average annual burn rate at 9.92%.
-(Our actual burn rate in fiscal year 2013 was 5.11%).
-We commit to extend our current burn rate commitment by one additional fiscal year so that, in total, our burn rate commitment covers the fiscal years 2013, 2014, 2015 and 2016.
+In connection with the adoption of the 2013 Plan, we committed, over the period covering fiscal years 2013, 2014, 2015, and 2016, to cap our average annual burn rate at 9.92%.
+Our actual burn rate has not exceeded the burn rate cap, and we commit to extend our current burn rate commitment by one additional fiscal year so that, in total, our burn rate commitment covers the fiscal years 2013, 2014, 2015, 2016, and 2017.

-In calculating our compliance with this maximum burn rate commitment, we define "burn rate" as the number of shares subject to stock awards granted under the Restated 2013 Plan in a fiscal year divided by the weighted average number of shares of our common stock outstanding (basic) during our fiscal year.
+In calculating our compliance with this maximum burn rate commitment, we define "burn rate" as the number of shares subject to stock awards granted under the Second Amended 2013 Plan in a fiscal year divided by the weighted average number of shares of our common stock outstanding (basic) during our fiscal year.
 For purposes of calculating the number of awards granted, (i) awards of stock options and stock appreciation rights count as one share, and (ii) awards of restricted stock, restricted stock units or other full value awards count as 1.5 shares.

 This burn rate commitment will not apply to awards that are assumed or substituted in future acquisitions.
-Our burn rate may exceed 9.92% in any given fiscal year, provided our four-year average burn rate remains at or below the commitment level.
+Our burn rate may exceed 9.92% in any given fiscal year, provided our five-year average burn rate remains at or below the commitment level.